Uses of Resistor- All Key Uses

 Figure 8: Electrical Fuses

 You can prevent short-circuiting using a fusible resistor.
-Its electrical resistance is set a particular limit that will prompt the burning of the fuse if exceeded.
+Its electrical resistance is set at a particular limit that will prompt the burning of the fuse if exceeded.
 Thus, it protects the other electrical components from being destroyed by the excess current.

 Otherwise, the fuse element will be a standard resistor when there’s no power surge.